actris-cloudnet/cloudnetpy/docs/html/_sources/overview.rst.txt

 Overview
 ========

-The Cloudnet processing produces vertical profiles of cloud properties from ground-based remote sensing measurements.
+Cloudnet processing produces vertical profiles of cloud properties from ground-based remote sensing measurements.
-Cloud radar, optical lidar, microwave radiometer and model data are combined to characterize clouds up to 15 km with high temporal and vertical resolution.
+Cloud radar, optical lidar, microwave radiometer and model data are combined in order to characterize clouds up to 15 km with high temporal and vertical resolution.

 .. figure:: _static/example_data.jpg